Two sisters got pregnant young. Their choices and their secrets shaped their lives

 Without someone to help her, she said it felt like abortion wasn't really even an option.

-It's a glimpse of what life will be like for others if Roe is overturned, Marianne says.
-Tennessee is one of several states with a so-called trigger law on the books that would effectively outlaw all abortions.
+It's a glimpse of what life will be like for others with Roe overturned, Marianne says.
+Tennessee is one of several states with a so-called trigger law on the books that effectively outlaws all abortions.

 "Until you've gone through something like that, you don't truly know how hard and how scary life can be," Marianne says.
 "Like your life, your whole life changes in an instant."